This post contains affiliate links.

 Hiking in Colca Canyon is one of the most popular activities in Arequipa, Peru, and the reason why many tourists come to this city.

-It’s the world’s second deepest canyon, reaching 11,400 ft deep at its greatest depth.
-(The deepest canyon is in Tibet, and the Grand Canyon ranks 4th).
-Daniel and I of course decided to check it out!
+It’s the world’s second deepest canyon and reaches an amazing 11,400 ft. at its greatest depth.
+(The deepest canyon is in Tibet, and the Grand Canyon in the US ranks 4th).
+Of course, Daniel and I had to go check it out!

-Time: We were picked up at 3 am in Arequipa on the first day, and returned to the city at 5pm on day two.
+Time: We were picked up at 3 am in Arequipa on the first day, and returned to the city at 5 pm on day two.